A Unified Community Detection, Visualization and Analysis method: introduction

+In the following we use the term "`semantics"' for qualifying entities which are described by properties or attributes.
+Community detection is driven by properties that are shared between entities and consequently the resulting communities are semantically described by these properties.

-For validation and comparison with other authors, our entire method has been experimented on small traditional unipartite and bipartite benchmarks.
-We have generated some interesting insight, which extends beyond previously reported results.
-For instance, when applying the Louvain algorithm \cite{Blondel2008} to detect communities in either bipartite or unipartite graphs, it is possible to observe local modularity optima and propose hypotheses that explain their origins.
-We can then apply our method to real medium-sized bipartite graphs, in a step that reveals significant properties such as community compactness and the role of inter-community objects.
-These results are valuable when observed in data like the people-photo datasets targeted by our experiments.
+For validation and comparison with other authors the whole method has been experimented on small traditional unipartite and bipartite benchmarks.
+We have generated interesting insights which extend beyond known results.
+We can then apply our method on real medium-sized bipartite graphs, in a step that reveals significant properties such as overlapping communities, community compactness and the role of inter-community objects.
+These results are valuable when observed in data like people-photo data sets targeted by our experiments.

-Beyond community detection, our method has been applied to brain data extracted through 'tractography' by a team of neurologists and psychoneurologists seeking to extract macro connections between different brain areas.
-Our results were compared with other results they obtained when applying traditional data analysis methods, and our community detection analysis tools led them to question their datasets and consider new hypotheses on brain connections.
-These two experiments are described in the paper in noting the following consideration.
-When working with people who are not specialists in the field (e.g. neurologists), it is of utmost importance that we justify our results and, above all else, explain any unexpected observations.
-It may also be necessary to improve results when 'greedy algorithms', such as Louvain's, might classify some people too quickly or more generally place objects into communities.
-We will show in this paper that our method is especially well suited to address such issues and may contribute to a better detection and understanding of communities or clusters in complex networks.
+Beyond community detection, our method has also been applied to brain data extracted through 'tractography' by a team of neurologists and psycho-neurologists seeking to extract macro connections between different brain areas.
+Our results were compared with those they obtained when applying spectral clustering, a traditional data analysis method.
+Although they were very similar, our method provided new insights in the analysis.
+In conclusion we observe that after having borrowed algorithms from data analysis methods, community detection may in return offer new tools to these techniques.
+We also successfully applied our method to most standard unipartite and bipartite graph benchmarks.